MicrosoftDocs/entra-docs/docs/fundamentals/how-to-manage-user-profile-info.md

 ### Profile categories

 There are six categories of profile details you may be able to edit.
+Review the [user name guidance](#guidance-on-user-name-properties) before adding or editing user names.

 - **Identity:** Add or update other identity values for the user, such as a married last name.
 You can set this name independently from the values of First name and Last name.
 For example, you could use it to include initials, a company name, or to change the sequence of names shown.
 If you have two users with the same name, such as ‘Chris Green,’ you could use the Identity string to set their names to 'Chris B. Green' and 'Chris R. Green.'